 Remember, it is up to you to create a system for tracking work, as well as clarify expectations of working hours.
 You’ll also need a system for tracking and monitoring your time commitment to each client.
 MBO Partners offers a single system that lets you bill and invoice your client, as well as track your time but you may also want to ask the client what they currently use.
 You need to set aside time for marketing and networking, administrative duties, project work, and other operational tasks such as billing and invoicing.

-You can cut your costs by foregoing the latest greatest gadget, but don’t shortchangeyour comfort.
-Read MBO Partners’ blog, “Launching Your Business: Tips on Where to Cut Costs – And When to Splurge”, to learn more.
+You can cut your costs by foregoing the latest greatest gadget, but don’t shortchange your comfort.
+Read “Launching Your Business: Tips on Where to Cut Costs – And When to Splurge” to learn more.

 Many of America’s self-employed are running their business physically alongside many others in a shared space.
-Co-working, for many, is a desirable option, and MBO Partners shares what you need to know in their article, “Co-working 101”.
+Co-working, for many, is a desirable option.
+Read “3 Benefits of Coworking for the Self Employed” to learn more.

 As you prepare to take your own journey with your client, it is good to know that more than 51 million have done the same and 79% are very satisfied with their decision!